KVerbarg/gb-salesdata/abap/Import2ERP.md

 | ZIEME	| DZIEME |

-## Program to define price list
+## Programs to define price list and costs

 `ImportPrices.ipynb` imports the prices via OData.
 See the documentation there.

+Additionally, `ImportCosts.ipynb` imports the costs per material and year into a transparent table.
+If needed, the internal price of a material will be adapted according to this data.

-Prices have to be defined *before* we import and create sales orders.
+Prices and costs have to be defined *before* we import and create sales orders.

 ## Program for data upload